batanoffs/e-books/README.md

 - Browse products in the catalog page
 - Filter and sort the products (not fully implemented)
 - Add and manage items to the cart
-- Add or remove items to/from the wishlist
+- Add and manage items to the wishlist
-- Check each product details in the Details Page, where only authenticated users can add comments or add to wishlist.
+- Check each product details in the Details Page, where only authenticated users can comment, add products to cart or wishlist.
 - Manage application data from the admin panel only for admins
 - Checkout your cart and pay
 - Preview order
+- Manage profile settings
+- Check order history and details

 ## 🔧 Installation